 Tip: Ultimately, if you are doing your own administrative tasks, you cost yourself a lot more than you would be paying to have a VA handle the same things.

-Here are the kinds of basic “back office” administrative and operational work that a VA would likely handle for a client:
+Here are the kinds of basic “back office” administrative and operational work that a VA might handle for you:

 - Handle email or US mail, handling most and forwarding to you just those which need your attention